trezy/react-color-mode/docs/recipes/nextjs.md

 This library was originally designed to work with Next.js, so integrating it is *beautifully* simple.

+## Install the script

+It needs to be installed in your [custom document](https://nextjs.org/docs/advanced-features/custom-document) \(Learn more about custom documents at [https://nextjs.org/docs/advanced-features/custom-document](https://nextjs.org/docs/advanced-features/custom-document)\)

 ## Deploy your own

 Deploy the example using [Vercel](https://vercel.com):